Home » Bee Farm Blog » Bee Gardens » Make a Rain Garden for Bees

 The more runoff water the area receives – the larger rocks you need.
 Small rocks can be washed away while larger ones stay put.
 Your rain garden plants need sturdy roots too!
 This helps hold the soil.

+You may find a professional landscaper in your region to design one for you.
 But, this is not something that you have to delegate to someone else.
-With a little preparation you can design your own.

-Simple Construction Tips
+Construction Tips

-If your runoff issue is a small one, your job will be rather easy.
-Start by building a berm ( a rounded mound of soil above the level ground) to hold the plants in place.
+1. Start by building a berm ( a rounded mound of soil above the level ground) to hold the plants in place.

 If you spent time playing outside after thunderstorms as a child, you may already know that narrow deep channels cause the water to flow faster.
-We want to avoid this.

 Instead, create discrete swells in the landscape to channel run off water into your rain garden area.
 Think in terms of shallow broad based dips that gently encourage water to go where you want.

-Best Plants For Your Rain Garden for Bees
+Plants For Your Bee Friendly Rain Garden

-The number of planting options are almost endless and limited only by your gardening zone.
+Choosing plants that are suited to your climate is important because you want the garden to look pretty year round.
 Know your zone.
-Plants that are suited for a dry warm climate in Arizona may not do well in Maine !
+Plants that are suited for Arizona may not do well in Maine !

 When we use native plants and perennials that attract bees to create pollinator gardens, that’s even better!
+Try to choose those that have a long bloom period.

 • Serviceberry Shrubs